alex-gutev/cl-form-types/README.md

   for all forms which evaluate to constant values.
 Otherwise (the default) an `EQL` type specifier is returned only for those forms which evaluate to a constant comparable with `EQL`.
+* `EXPAND-COMPILER-MACROS` - If true compiler-macros are expanded in FORM and its subforms before determining form types.

 Returns the type specifier of the value to which `FORM` evaluates.
 If `FORM` evaluates to multiple values a `(VALUES ...)` type is